infinum/frontend-handbook/JavaScript/Angular.md

 Integration testing includes multiple units which are tested together to check how they interact.
 In Angular, there is no special way of doing integration testing.
 There is a thin line between unit and integration tests, and that line is more conceptual than technical.
 For integration testing, you still use Jasmine, which comes with every project generated by Angular CLI.

-What makes a test an integration test instead of unit test?
+What makes a test an integration test instead of a unit test?
 Well, it depends on how much you mock during testing.
 If component A which you are testing renders components B, C, and D, and depends on services S1 and S2, you have a choice:

 1. You can test component A using mocks for components B, C, and D, and mocks for services S1 and S2.
 We could call that a unit test of component A since it is testing only component A's functionality, and it assumes that other components and services work as expected.
 2. You can test component A using real components B, C, and D and real services S1 and S2.
 This will make the `TestBed` module configuration a bit heavier, and tests might run a bit slower.
-However, we could call this an integration test of the interaction between components A, B, C, and D and service S1 and S2.
+However, we could call this an integration test of the interaction between components A, B, C, and D and services S1 and S2.

 So, it is really up to you to decide whether you want to test some component with all its dependencies mocked, or if you want to test interaction with other real components as well.